dynamsoft-docs/label-recognition-docs-js/programming/javascript/api-reference/interfaces/character-result.md

 ## characterHConfidence

-Returns theconfidence of the character with high confidence.
+Returns the confidence of the character with high confidence.

 ```typescript
 characterHConfidence: number